jimpick/lambda-comments/README.md

 npm run create-cloudformation
 ```

-The command returns immediately, but it will take a while to complete.
+The command returns immediately, but it will take a while to complete
-it's deploying a lot of resources.
+(typically 3-4 minutes).
 It's a good idea
 to watch the CloudFormation task in the AWS Web Console to
 ensure that it completes without errors.